Skip to Main Content

 • Consider the target audience and task.

-• Beware of misinformation.
+• Beware of misinformation, programming bias, and hallucinations.

 Citations